star3am/tools-container/README.md

 # Tools Container

-A MultiArch Container I use with popular tools, a list will be provided below.
+A Multi-Arch/Multi-OS Container I use with popular tools, a list will be provided below.

 ## Chipsets Supported
 | Name | Amd64 | Arm64